 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

 Parents of baby boys who’ve been diagnosed with undescended testicles often worry, “Will my son be able to have children of his own?”
-Fortunately, the answer is yes in most cases for boys with one undescended testicle.
+Fortunately, for boys with one undescended testicle, the answer is yes in most cases.

 Long-term consequences are rare, but you should be aware of them:

-Here at Children’s, we treat boys with undescended testicles in our Department of Urology.
+We treat boys with undescended testicles in the Department of Urology.
 In fact, we have a dedicated Andrology Program within the department that focuses specifically on male hormone and reproductive disorders.
-(Andrology is the field of urology that studies and addresses conditions involving testicular function).
+(Andrology is the field of Urology that studies and addresses conditions involving testicular function).